John-Nik/portfolio/README.md

 - Added the PHP icon in the about page
 - Optimized the font's downloaded to help with the speed of the page

-**1.6.1:** Made the minesweeper game in the about me page dynamically import to improve pagespeed score
+**1.6.1:** Made the minesweeper game in the about me page dynamically import to improve Lighthouse score

 **1.6.2:** Updated the .pdf and .docx CVs to include the new 3D Globe Fork

 **1.7.0:** Added a new entry in the portfolio page for my globe-perf package fork

+**1.7.1:** Changed the code of the minesweeper game at the home page.
+This has made the source code more readable, and has drastically improved performance of the page, using more optimal ways of coding the code.
+This has both increased the speed or rendering the page, and cut the memory usage more than *HALF* the amount it had prior to the changes.
+Also made some small changes to dynamically import some sections of the website and improve Lighthouse score